OpenVidu/openvidu.io-docs/docs/openvidu-pro/index.md

 ## What

-OpenVidu Pro consists of different modules working on top of OpenVidu Community Edition (OpenVidu CE).
+OpenVidu Pro consists of different modules working over OpenVidu Community Edition.
 For now OpenVidu Pro offers:

-- **[Scalability](openvidu-pro/scalability/)**: add and remove Media Nodes on demand to adapt your cluster size depending on the expected load.
 - **[OpenVidu Inspector](openvidu-pro/openvidu-inspector/)**: a powerful, easy-to-use and visually attractive dashboard that will help you monitor, manage and review all your videoconferences.
-- **[Detail session monitoring](openvidu-pro/detailed-session-monitoring/)**: the Elastic stack integration provides a powerful and customizable way to monitor your sessions.
+- **[Detail session monitoring](openvidu-pro/detailed-session-monitoring/)**: the Elastic stack integration provides a powerful and flexible way to monitor your sessions.
+- **[Scalability](openvidu-pro/scalability/)**: launch OpenVidu with multiple media server instances to increase the number and size of video sessions.

 <div style="
     display: table;